-Entity Responsible for Verification:

-State Medicaid Agency, Aging Services and Medical Services Divisions.

-Frequency of Verification:

-Initial licensing of an AFC home is valid for one year.
-AFC homes are re-licensed every two years after the one year initial licensing period.
+Entity Responsible for Verification: State Medicaid Agency, Aging Services and Medical Services Divisions.
+Frequency of Verification: Initial licensing of an AFFC home is valid for 1 year.
+AFFC homes are re-licensed every 2 years after the 1year initial licensing period.

-Re-enrollment of QSP status is required every two years or upon expiration of Qualified Service Provider status whichever comes first, and/or upon notification of provider status change.
+Re-enrollment of QSP status is required every two years or upon expiration of Qualified Service Provider status whichever comes first, and/or upon notification of provider status change